Skint Dad

 I have been tutoring for about two years now, and couldn’t recommend it highly enough!
 I have met some great people, and have managed to avoid a part-time job at university.

-I charged around £15 when I first started, and just tutored younger friends.
+I charged around £15 when I first started and just tutored younger friends.
 Once I got into it, and they spread the word a little for me, I managed to get a good base of tutees.

 However, it can be even more flexible than that.

-MyTutorWeb is a great online tutoring base and as long as you attend a Russell Group University, are studying your subject and achieved the appropriate grades in the subject at school, you could use them to tutor online.
+MyTutor is a great online tutoring base.
+As long as you attend a qualifying University, are studying your subject, and have achieved the appropriate grades in the subject at school, you could use them to tutor online.

 This also opens up so many more opportunities to connect with potential students, and the location is no longer an issue!